ririw/ririw.github.io/_posts/2017-08-06-optaplanning-water.markdown

 To model my water problem, I first thought about the constraints:

  - Water is stored in 2 water barrels, and in an RV's tank, and in several smaller bottles (for redundancy and convenience)
- - Grey water is to be stored in the RV, and in one of the water tanks once it is empty
+ - Grey water is to be stored in the RV, and in one of the water tanks once it is empty.
  - Once grey water enters a container, it may not be used for fresh water
  - We may not use more water than exists in a container
  - We may not fill a container with grey water above its capacity
- - Neat solutions are preferred, meaning we don't want too many switches of the source
+ - Neat solutions are preferred, so we don't need to change barrels too often.
- - We don't want to use both fresh water barrels for grey water
+ - We'd prefer not to use the fresh water barrels for grey water, because that means we can't use it for fresh water next year.
  - We want to allow showers in the RV.
- - RV showers must draw from the RV water supply, and feed to the RV water tank
+ - RV showers must draw from the RV water supply, and feed to the RV grey water tank
- - We would like to have showers
  - Showers are best if they're around the middle of the burn

-There's a lot here, but of course I've built them up slowly.
+There's a lot here, but of course I've built them up incrementally, which is how I suggest you do it as well.

 You'll also notice some of these are hard constraints ("may not", "must", etc), that must be satisfied, and soft constraints ("like", "best", etc), which do not.
+Optaplanner recommends using a `HardSoftScore` for this, and it will aim to optimize the hard score over the soft.

 Optaplanner also has several important concepts that I'll weave together in my solution:
- - `PlanningEntity` represents something optaplanner will modify to find a solution
+ - `PlanningEntity` represents something optaplanner will modify to find a solution.
- - `PlanningVariable`, a variable optaplanner modifies to find a solution
+ - `PlanningVariable`, a variable optaplanner modifies to find a solution.
- - `ValueRangeProvider`, that gives a `PlanningVariable` what values it can take
+ - `ValueRangeProvider`, that gives a `PlanningVariable` a set of possible values.
- - `PlanningEntityCollectionProperty`, that gives optaplanner a set of `PlanningEntity`s to work on
+ - `PlanningEntityCollectionProperty`, that gives optaplanner a set of `PlanningEntity`s to work on.
  - `PlanningScore`, that tells it where to put the score for a particular solution.
- - `PlanningSolution`, representing a solution to a set of constraints
+ - `PlanningSolution`, representing a solution to a set of constraints.

 As I was developing it, Optaplanner was pretty good about telling me what I did wrong.
 If you're confused about how a problem fits together, I recommend trying something then working through the error message Optaplanner throws up.